jhpyle/docassemble/_docs/functions.md

 of functions like [`currency()`] and [`currency_symbol()`].

 Note that changes to the locale are not [thread-safe].
-This means that there is a risk that between the time **docassemble** runs `update_locale()` and the time it runs [`currency_symbol()`], another user on the same server may cause **docassemble** to run `update_locale()` and change it to the wrong setting.
+This means that there is a risk that between the time the Steward runs `update_locale()` and the time it runs [`currency_symbol()`], another user on the same server may cause the Steward to run `update_locale()` and change it to the wrong setting.

-If you want to host different interviews that use different locale settings on the same server (e.g., to format a numbers as 1,000,000 in one interview, but 1.000.000 in another), you will need to make sure you run the **docassemble** web server in a multi-process, single-thread configuration.
+If you want to host different interviews that use different locale settings on the same server (e.g., to format a numbers as 1,000,000 in one interview, but 1.000.000 in another), you will need to make sure you run the docassemble web server in a multi-process, single-thread configuration.
 (See [installation] for instructions on how to do that.)
-Then you would need to begin each interview with [`initial`] code such as:
+Then you would need to begin the DALang for each interview with [`initial`] code such as:

 {% highlight yaml %}